Project Call 1.0

 Please see Section 3.4 of the RFP for more details on cost share requirements for Project Call 1.0.

-If a member of a proposal team plans to use state funding as cost-share, the proposal must complete a separate budget for the state funding using the budget template provided here.
+If a member of a proposal team plans to use state funding as cost-share, this should be indicated on the cost share tab of the budget template under State provided cost share.
 Cost share also needs to reflected on the Cover Sheet, Quad Chart and Compiled Budget.

 I have a good idea and am looking for partners, but do not believe there is enough time to assemble the team and develop a proposal by the January 26 deadline.
 Any advice?